-A recent study shows that eating well can reduce your risk of Alzheimer’s disease by up to one-third.
+Did you know that eating well may reduce your risk of Alzheimer’s disease by up to one-third?
+It’s true!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy